hypercerts-org/hypercerts-org/docs/guide/start.md

 ### What Do I Need to Use Hypercerts?

 To interact with Hypercerts, you’ll need a crypto wallet.
 If you’re new to the Web3 space, we recommend familiarizing yourself with the tools first.
 Don’t worry—we’re here to help!
-You can reach us in the [discord help forum](https://discord.gg/azPgDcSQWw).
+You can reach us in the [support channel on Telegram](https://t.me/+FODiLtCV2TgwNzRi).

 You’ll also need a small amount of gas on the network you choose to interact with.
 The Hypercerts protocol is available on Optimism, Celo, Base, Arbitrum, and Sepolia (testnet).
 For example, minting a Hypercert typically costs less than $0.10 USD.